hsutter/gcpp/README.md

 ## Would "gc_heap" and "gc_ptr" be better names?

+I don't think so.

-I used those initially, but switched to "deferred" for two major reasons.
-First, "deferred" emphasizes what I think is the most important property, namely that we're talking about real objects with real destructors, just the destructors are deferred; that's even more important than the tracing collection part.
-Second, "GC" could create confusion with the mainstream notion of tracing GC (this is not like GC in other major languages) and it's slightly inaccurate technically (this isn't adding GC to C++ inasmuch as C++11 and later already has GC because reference counting is one of the major forms of GC).
+I used exactly those names initially (just look at old checkins), but switched to "deferred" for two major reasons, for large values of two:

+1. "Deferred" emphasizes what I think is the most important property, namely that we're talking about real objects with real destructors, just the destructors are deferred; that's even more important than the tracing collection part.

+1. "GC" could create confusion with the mainstream notion of tracing GC.
+This is not like GC in other major languages, as I explained above.

+1. "GC" is slightly inaccurate technically, because this isn't really adding GC to C++ inasmuch as C++11 and later already has GC because reference counting is one of the major forms of GC.

 # Implementation notes

 ## deferred_allocator

-`deferred_allocator` is an experiment to wrap a `deferred_heap` up as a C++11 allocator.
-It appears to work with unmodified current STL containers, but I'm still exploring how well and exploring the limits.
+`deferred_allocator` appears to work with unmodified current STL containers, but I'm still exploring how well and exploring the limits.

 - `deallocate()` is a no-op, but performs checking in debug builds.
 It does not need to actually deallocate because memory-safe deallocation will happen at the next `.collect()` after the memory becomes unreachable.